Iispar/review-summary-API/README.md

 # review-summary-backend

 This is the API for my reviews application.
 It includes the training of my two models and the small Flask API that I created so that I can call the model from the backend.
+The API also includes top word calculation with TF-IDF and returns the top most imiportant words.

 ## !!